mcandre/unmake/INSTALL.md

 * [cargo](https://doc.rust-lang.org/cargo/)
 * [git](https://git-scm.com/)

-For more details on developing unmake itself, see our [development guide](DEVELOPMENT.md).
+For more details on developing unmake, see our [development guide](DEVELOPMENT.md).